MovieLabs/OMC/WIP/Analog&Digital.md

 ### Carrier
 The documentation says the carrier is an Asset and not Infrastructure, isn't the data the Asset not what it is stored on.
 Data always has a carrier, it's just not always worth explicitly naming it, data in the cloud is still on a hard drive.

-A asset that is structurally digital with a carrier
+An asset that is structurally digital with a carrier
 ```
 identifier
 	identifierValue: A1